 Using Controllable Parameters for Unit Optimization

 The total cost of deviations of controllable parameters from the expected values is given at the bottom of the CLM table.
 This total can be used by operators to optimize plant efficiency.
 First, the operator can prioritize actions to improve overall plant efficiency by working on improving the controllable parameters that are costing the most.
 Secondly, the total can be used to show the effect of “tradeoffs.”

 Tradeoffs result from the fact that controllable parameters interact.
 For instance, suppose that the actual value of Boiler Excess Oxygen is higher than the target value for a coal-fired unit.
 The operator can reduce the Boiler Excess Oxygen using the oxygen trim control.
 When this is done, however, other parameters are affected as well.
 If Main Steam Temperature is low, reducing excess air will generally drop the Main Steam Temperature, but it will also reduce the Auxiliary Power.

 To summarize, the Controllable Loss Monitor (CLM) is a powerful tool for the optimization of unit efficiency.
 It does, however, have limitations.

 How FCS Can Help

 FCS has long experience in computer systems like CLM from various manufacturers designed for use by operators to address controllable losses.
 Regardless of the vendor of the CLM, there is a common element required for successful implementation of a CLM: Operator Training.
-Operators must understand how the actions they take in day-to-day operation of generating units affects efficiency, and how the CLM can be used to minimize controllable losses.
-FCS has developed many training programs designed to address this need, which can help assure that there is return on the investment in a CLM.
+Operators must understand how the actions they take in the day-to-day operation of generating units affects efficiency, and how the CLM can be used to minimize controllable losses.
+FCS has developed many training programs designed to address this need, which can help assure that there is a return on the investment in a CLM.